iamtheyammer/fetch-ford-service-manuals/README.md

 These files are prefixed with `AAA` so they appear at the top of the file list in most file browsers.

+## Common Issues

+### Failed to log in with the provided cookies.

+When the script starts, it tries to sign in to PTS to verify that your cookies are working.
+If this fails, you may not be able to fetch manuals.

+Try to [re-collect cookies](#how-do-i-re-collect-my-cookies) and make sure you're using the correct ones.
+If you're 100% sure that your cookies are correct, you can add `--noCookieTest` to the command.

+### Looks like your PTS subscription has expired

+Well, it looks like your subscription has expired.
+You'll need to renew it to download manuals.

+This check can also be skipped with `--noCookieTest`, but without a subscription you won't be able to download manuals.

+### Expected cookie `...` not found in cookie string.
+This may affect functionality.

+The script auto-checks your cookie file against a list of expected cookies.
+If it can't find one of the expected cookies, it'll warn you (note that the bot does not stop if this prints out).

+If you see this message and the script starts to download manuals, let it go-- it's just a warning.
+If you see the message and everything downloads just fine, please open a GitHub issue so I can fix it for others.

+If you're having issues, try [re-collecting your cookies](#how-do-i-re-collect-my-cookies).

+### `ERR_HTTP2_PROTOCOL_ERROR`

+This can either mean that your cookies are invalid or that Ford (actually Akamai) has detected we're using a headless browser (Playwright).

+First, try [re-collecting your cookies](#how-do-i-re-collect-my-cookies) and trying again.
+If you still have issues, open a GitHub issue.

+### `ERR_BAD_RESPONSE`

+This usually means that one of the fields in your `params.json` file is incorrect.
+Check that all the fields are correct, and if you're still having issues, open a GitHub issue.
+(This sometimes happens as Ford updates their site.)

 ## FAQ

 ### Which vehicles does this work with?